-Local Story is a nomadic public program created to raise awareness about the diverse people that significantly contribute to the living history of this remarkable region.
-Each location is chosen by the presenter and serves as an immersive backdrop in the telling of their story.
+Local Story is a nomadic public program created to raise awareness about the diversity of people who contribute to the living history of this remarkable region.
+The program comprises a series of individual events organized in direct collaboration with community members, all of which revolve around the theme of locality, personal history, and the pursuit of opportunity in Washington County.
+Presentation locations are chosen by each presenter and serve as an immersive backdrop in the telling of their story.

 Upcoming Local Story events to add to your calendar:

-For Black History Month, Bertony will talk about his inspiration for winemaking and screen his documentary film “Red, White, and Black” about minority winemakers in Oregon at the Abbey Creek Vineyard.
+For Black History Month, Bertony spoke about his inspiration for wine making and screened his documentary film “Red, White, and Black” about minority winemakers in Oregon at the Abbey Creek Vineyard.
 6pm to 8pm, limited seating, $10 non-members.
 Tickets: https://www.brownpapertickets.com/event/3232550

 Through a special partnership with Oregon Humanities, Elizabeth will facilitate a discussion about religious difference in Oregon at the Brookwood Library.
 This is a free event with recommended $5 donation to support the Washington County Museum’s Local Story program.
 6pm to 8pm, all welcome.